FedericoBruzzone/rusty-ex/README.md

 - ***Unified Intermediate Representation (UIR) or Terms Dependency Tree***: a dependency graph with nodes representing terms in a codebase.
 Since each term can depend on at most one other term and because of the uniqueness of each term, there can be no circular dependencies, making the graph a tree, rooted at the global scope;

-- ***Features Dependency Graph***: a dependency graph with nodes representing features in a codebase.
+- ***Features Dependency Graph***: a dependency graph with nodes representing Features in a codebase.
-Unlike artifacts, features are not unique, meaning a feature can depend on different features in different contexts, creating possible circular dependencies;
+Unlike terms, features are not unique, meaning a feature can depend on different features in different contexts, creating possible circular dependencies;

-- ***Artifacts Dependency Tree***: a dependency graph where the nodes represent artifacts within a codebase.
+- ***Artifacts Dependency Tree***: a dependency graph where the nodes represent artifacts (terms annotated with features), within a codebase.
 Since each artifact can depend on at most one other artifact and because of the uniqueness of each artifact, there can be no circular dependencies, making the graph a tree.

 ## Installation and Usage